-The purpose of sanctioning a student that violates a college policy is to:
+The purpose of assigning outcomes to a student who violates a college policy is to:

-- Educate and help develop the student to show how their behavior/choice(s) impact themselves and others. - Hold the student responsible for their conduct. - Support the student to make better decisions in their future.
+- Educate and help develop the student to show how their behavior/choice(s) impact themselves and others. - Hold the student responsible for their conduct. - Support the student to make better decisions in the future. - Repair harm to individuals and/or the community.

-Each incident is different, involving many factors and is therefore difficult to prescribe standardized sanctions for all violations.
-The following will be considered while determining sanctions:
+Each incident is different, involving many factors, and is therefore difficult to prescribe standardized outcomes for all violations.
+The following will be considered while determining outcomes:

-- Mandatory minimum sanctions for certain policy violations. - How to best support and educate the student while holding the student responsible for their decision. - The sanction should be appropriate for the policy violated. - If applicable, the student's conduct record.
+- How to best support and educate the student while holding the student responsible for their decision. - The outcome should be appropriate for the policy violated. - If applicable, the student's conduct record.

-Sanction Examples- The following are commonly used sanctions.
-In some cases, multiple sanctions may be necessary.
+Outcome Examples- The following are commonly assigned outcomes.
+In some cases, multiple outcomes may be assigned.

-- Reprimand- A written warning to the student that their actions are inappropriate, and that the individual must act more responsibly in the future. - Apology Letter - Reflection/Research Paper - Loss of Privileges- Denial of privileges for a designated period of time.
-These include, but are not limited to: possessing particular items on campus (ie. automobiles), attending events, etc. - Restitution- Compensation for loss, damage, or injury.
+- Reprimand- A written warning to the student that their actions are inappropriate, and that the individual must act more responsibly in the future. - Apology Letter - Reflection/Research Paper - Loss of Privileges- Denial of privileges for a designated period.
+These include but are not limited to possessing particular items on campus (ie. automobiles), attending events, etc. - Restitution- Compensation for loss, damage, or injury.
 This may take the form of appropriate service and/or monetary or material replacement. - Counseling- The student must attend an assessment and/or session with the Counselor by a specific date.
-The student is required to follow all recommendations made by the Counselor as a result of the assessment. - Disciplinary Probation- A notice to the student that their actions are of a serious nature within the College community.
-This sanction shall be primarily used in cases of serious or consistent policy violations.
-Probation shall be for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found to be violating any College policies during the probationary period.
-Any violation committed during the probationary period will result in a review of the student's status at Johnson College. - Deferred Suspension- A definite period of observation and review.
-If a student is again found responsible for any further College policy violations including failure to complete previously imposed sanctions or adhere to previously imposed conditions, the student will automatically be recommended for suspension for a minimum of one semester. - Disciplinary Suspension- A recommendation to the Suspension Review Panel that calls for the separation of the student from the College for a definite period of time, after which the student is eligible to return.
+The student is required to follow all recommendations made by the Counselor as a result of the assessment. - Restorative Supervision- A notice to the student that their actions are serious within the College community.
+This outcome shall be primarily used in cases of serious or consistent policy violations.
+Restorative supervision shall be for a designated period and includes the probability of more severe outcomes if the student is found to be violating any College policies during the supervisory period.
+Any violation committed during the supervisory period will result in a review of the student's status at Johnson College. - Deferred Suspension- A definite period of observation and review.
+If a student is again found responsible for any further College policy violations including failure to complete previously imposed outcomes or adhere to previously imposed conditions, the student will automatically be recommended for suspension for a minimum of one semester.

+- Disciplinary Suspension- A recommendation that calls for the separation of the student from the College for a definite period, after which the student is eligible to return.
 Conditions for readmission may be specified.
-The Suspension Review Panel shall review the recommendation and determine the final sanction, pending appeal. - Disciplinary Dismissal- A recommendation to the Suspension Review Panel that calls for permanent separation of the student from the College.
-The Suspension Review Panel shall review the recommendation and determine the final sanction, pending appeal. - Interim Sanctions- In certain circumstances, the Associate Director of Student Success may impose a Disciplinary suspension or other sanctions prior to the disciplinary meeting/hearing.
-The purpose of an interim sanction is to ensure the safety and well-being of members of the community or preservation of College property; or to ensure the student's own physical or emotional safety and well-being; or if the student poses a definite threat of disruption or interference with the normal operations of the College.
+The Student Conduct Administrator shall act in consultation with the Vice President of Enrollment and Student Affairs for any cases that may result in suspension. - Disciplinary Dismissal- A recommendation that calls for permanent separation of the student from the College.
+The Student Conduct Administrator shall act in consultation with the Vice President of Enrollment and Student Affairs for any cases that may result in dismissal. - Interim Outcomes- In certain circumstances, the student conduct administrator may impose a Disciplinary suspension or other outcomes before the disciplinary meeting/hearing.
+The purpose of an interim sanction is to ensure the safety and well-being of members of the community or preservation of college property, or to ensure the student's own physical or emotional safety and well-being; or if the student poses a definite threat of disruption or interference with the normal operations of the College.